ben-mal/PowerShell-Docs.de-de/reference/5.1/Microsoft.PowerShell.Utility/Unblock-File.md

 ------                   ------
 Zone.Identifier              26

-The second command shows what happens when you run a blocked script in a PowerShell session in which the execution policy is **RemoteSigned**.
-The RemoteSigned policy prevents you from running scripts that are downloaded from the Internet unless they are digitally signed.
 PS C:\> C:\ps-test\Start-ActivityTracker.ps1
 c:\ps-test\Start-ActivityTracker.ps1 : File c:\ps-test\Start-ActivityTracker.ps1 cannot
 be loaded.
 The file c:\ps-test\Start-ActivityTracker.ps1 is not digitally signed.
 The script